 The 495 series provides instruction in the general curriculum and classroom practices of teaching at UCLA.
-GRAD PD 495CE: Supervised Preparation for Community-Engaged Teaching provides an overview of best practices for experiential learning, with an emphasis on critical service learning pedagogy and strategies for collaborating effectively with the diverse communities of Los Angeles.
+GRAD PD 495CE: Supervised Preparation for Community-Engaged Teaching provides an overview of best practices for community-engaged pedagogy and strategies for collaborating effectively with the diverse communities of Los Angeles.
 This course is suitable for graduate students in any discipline and does not presuppose prior experience teaching community-engaged courses.
 Indeed, seminar discussions and in-class pedagogy workshops benefit from active involvement of participants with a wide range of disciplinary expertise and teaching experience.
+The course has been designed with the dual goal of enhancing undergraduate teaching and diversifying graduate student professional development.
+Please note that this course counts as an elective for UCLA's Graduate Certificate in Writing Pedagogy and can be aligned with core competencies for CIRTL@UCLA, a program that supports the professional and career development of graduate students in STEM and other fields.